jonasjancarik/rapid-requests/README.md

 #### throttle (`integer`)

-Time in milliseconds to wait between sending requests (useful to avoid overloading your network interface or getting rate limited)
+Time in milliseconds to wait between sending requests (useful to avoid overloading your network interface or getting rate limited).

+Note that this really a wait time between *sending* requests regardless of when the response comes back, not between *receiving a response* and sending the next request.

 #### axiosConfig (`object`)